luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 # The simplest yet useful Elm component

 I think it's fair to say Elm is difficult to learn, specially compared to most mainstream languages.
-It took me quite some time to learn and be productive with.
-How to deal with immutable data structures, how to _model_ our app with a strong type system and make our app _do_ things no side effects are some of the things we need to learn.
-Maybe you already know them well, maybe you're somewhat familiar with them, but maybe this is your first introduction to those concepts.
+It took me quite some time to understand and be productive with.
+How to deal with immutable data structures, how to model our app with a strong type system and make our app _do_ things with no side effects are some of the things we need to learn.
+Maybe you already know those things well, maybe you're somewhat familiar with them, but maybe this is your first introduction to those concepts.

 Instead of trying to explain them as separate topics, I'm gonna take a different route in this tutorial.
 We're gonna jump straight into building something without even thinking about those concepts and I'll do my best to explain the thought process behind each step.